gavinyork/zephyr3d/site/report/scene.api.md

     copyFrom(other: this, method: NodeCloneMethod, recursive: boolean): void;
     get directional(): boolean;
     set directional(val: boolean);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The reference is ambiguous because "dispose" has more than one declaration; you need to add a TSDoc member reference selector
-    //
-    // (undocumented)
-    dispose(): void;
     draw(ctx: DrawContext): void;
     get emitCount(): number;
     set emitCount(value: number);